How to Make Money from Your Blog in South Africa- your fast start income guide.

 Set realistic targets and work towards them.

 Stop the daydreaming and thinking you’re going to start making big money immediately, it will take a while and you need an actual financial plan to turn your blog into a profitable business.
-A good place to start is to register and explore the various affiliate offers available on a South African affiliate portal.

 Set smaller targets at first, draw up a 12-month plan and set a realistic target for each month.
 Then work on a specific plan of how exactly you will achieve the target income you projected and implement the revenue earning processes that will bring you to that target amount.
 As your blog grows in prominence, more monetization options will become available and it is the combination of all the monetization strategies that will work together to bring you up to the required amount over time.
 One short example of how your monetization plan could look is as follows: